paulkernfeld/bitcoin-nanopayment/README.md

-<---
-This file is part of bitcoin-nanopayment

-bitcoin-nanopayment is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-bitcoin-nanopayment is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with bitcoin-nanopayment.
-If not, see <http://www.gnu.org/licenses/>.
---->

 bitcoin-nanopayment
 ===================
 Copyright 2013 Paul Kernfeld.
 This software is released under the [GNU GPL v3][gpl].

-bitcoin-nanopayment is a node.js library that allows users to send probabilistc nanopayments to others.
-It uses RPC calls to Bitcoin-Qt to create, verify, and "cash in" payments.
+bitcoin-nanopayment is a Node library that allows users to send probabilistic Bitcoin nanopayments to others.
+It works on top of ordinary Bitcoin, and uses RPC calls to Bitcoin-Qt to create, verify, and "cash in" payments.
 This library is an implementation of [this probabilistic nanopayment strategy][nanopayments] first [proposed][proposal] by [casascius][casascius] and [jevon][jevon].

-Probabilistic Nanopayments
---------------------------

 ### What are probabilistic nanopayments?
-Alice needs to pay Bob half a cent.
-In order to pay Bob the equivalent of half a cent, she flips a coin.
+Alice wants to pay Bob half a cent.
+In order to pay Bob the equivalent of half a cent, she first flips a coin.
 If it's heads, she pays him one cent.
 If it's tails, she pays him nothing.
-In the long term, these payments even out.
+In the long term, the luck evens out.

+Probabilistic Nanopayments
+--------------------------
+### What does this library do?
-This library lets users create "vouchers," which are bitcoin transactions that have a known probability of succeeding.
-Instead of paying 1 mBTC, the user can send a voucher that has a 10% chance of being worth 10 mBTC, and 90% of the time doesn't do anything.
+bitcoin-nanopayment allows users to send probabilistic Bitcoin nanopayments to others.
+The library can send and receive nanopayments into a user's Bitcoin-Qt wallet using the RPC API.
+It lets users create "vouchers," which are Bitcoin transactions that have a known probability of succeeding.

 ### Who is this for?
-This protocol is useful for entities that need to send or receive small or rapid Bitcoin payments.
+This protocol is useful for entities that need to send or receive Bitcoin payments that are small or rapid.
+Although a simple CLI is provided, this will probably be more useful for automated payments by applications.

 ### Small payments
 Sending extremely small Bitcoin payments is impractical, because each transaction takes up space in the blockchain.
-Currently, the reference implementation discourages this by charging [transaction fees][fees] for transactions smaller than 0.01 BTC and refusing to relay transactions of less than 5430 Satoshis ("dust") by default.
+Currently, the reference implementation discourages nanopayments by charging [transaction fees][fees] for transactions smaller than 0.01 BTC and refusing to relay transactions of less than 5430 Satoshis ("dust") by default.

 This protocol even lets users pay each other quantities less than 1 Satoshi.

 This protocol is not to be confused with a [Bitcoin micropayments channel][micropayments], which allows two users to group many small transactions between themselves into a larger transaction.

 ### Rapid payments
 An entity that sends rapid payments needs to have a lot of money in its account.
-Otherwise, it must wait until each new block to send another transaction.
-Probabilistic nanopayments avoid this problem because they can pay the same amount of money with fewer transactions.
+Otherwise, it must wait between payments so that the recipient of the payments can verify that a double-spend attack is not being committed.
+Probabilistic nanopayments avoid this problem because they can pay the same value while sending fewer transactions to the blockchain.

 Properties
 ----------
+### Advantages
+### Of this protocol
+* Neither party needs to trust the other party
+* Neither party can cheat the other party
+* The smallest possible payment is infinitesimal
+* Requires only two network round trips between payer and payee
+* Flexible - can be used with any transport mechanism

-### Double-spending
+### Limitations
-This is equally vulnerable to double-spend attacks as ordinary Bitcoin transactions
+#### Of this protocol
+* The recipient must hold the private key for the account that's being paid to
+* The payee must have a small amount of money to get paid
+* The payee can be DDoS'ed unless he is able to filter out illegitimate payment requests
+* The rate at which the payee can be paid depends on how much money the payee has
+* Payment requires two round trips between the payer and payee
+* Each payment requires two transactions

+#### Of this implementation
+* Stores the private key in a plaintext file
+* Requires use of Bitcoin-Qt's RPC functionality
+* Hardcoded to only send transactions for 0.01 BTC
+* Can only send or receive one transaction at a time
+* Hardcoded to use testnet bitcoins
+* Minimum payment is 5.92e-13 Satoshis

 ### Asymptotic Guarantees
 For *N* vouchers, each for *x* BTC and being cashable with a probability *p,* the distribution of payments made follows a binomial distribution with parameters *N* and *p,* scaled by *x.*  The scaled distribution has mean *xNp* and variance *x*√(*Np*(1 - *p*)).